-So, overall we need to be careful of what we eat.
+So, overall we need to be careful about what we eat.
 There are some food options that can actually clean your teeth when you munch them.
-For instance, food like carrots, apples and other crispy vegetables and fruits might help cleaning your teeth effectively.
-However, you must remember that these crunchy food items are not alternatives for a cleaning through the above-mentioned routine; they can just help removing some food particles from the teeth.
+For instance, food like carrots, apples, and other crispy vegetables and fruits might help cleaning your teeth effectively.
+However, you must remember that these crunchy food items are not alternatives for cleaning through the above-mentioned routine; they can just help to remove some food particles from the teeth.

 Is that all?